sav-che/TL-2/Authors/Youngken, Heber Wilkinson {std. Youngken}.md

-> [!cite] BHL link: this entry starts at [page 494](https://www.biodiversitylibrary.org/item/103250#page/554/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 494](https://www.biodiversitylibrary.org/page/33066834) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Youngken, Heber Wilkinson (1885-1963), American pharmacologist; studied pharmacy and natural sciences at Med.
 Chir.
 Coll.
 Philadelphia, Buchnell Univ. and Univ. of Pennsylvania 1903-1915; Dr. phil.
 Pennsylvania 1915; demonstrator of biology and pharmacy at Med.
 Chir.
 Coll.
 1909; professor of botany and pharmacognosy at Philadelphia College of Pharmacy and Science 1911-1923; id. at Massachusetts College of Pharmacy, Boston, 1923-1951; research professor ib.
-1951-1956; emeritus professor from 1956. (*Youngken*).
+1951-1956; emeritus professor from 1956.
+**Abbreviated name**: *Youngken*

 #### Herbarium and types